Linux-Tech-Tips/project_euler/README.md

 # project_euler

-Solutions for the problems at https://projecteuler.net
+My solutions for the problems at https://projecteuler.net.
+Might not be the greatest, but at least it works.